ak9999/vision_hw2/README.txt

 I. Parts Completed
 	- p1
 	- p2
+	- p3
+		* Output image does not work, but you can read the database file.
+	- p4
+		* Compiles, does not actually find similarities and does not output an image.

 II.
 Bugs Encountered
 	- When running p2 on a binary image, some objects are almost as dark as